| GENERAL INFO (Jump to Diary)|

 I head on by the winding Corbion - Vresse-sur-Semois road.
 I had expected it to be truly mountainous, but it is more like a slightly hilly forest.
 Here are many tiny villages with stone houses with sledge roof.
 Several trucks are transporting huge conifer stems out of the area.

 A bit passed five, I find one of the camp sites I have prepared.
 I check the Norwegian weather forecast for the night temperature, and it should stay at 10C.
 I might get some sleep, if I ever finish the work.
-It turns out to be passed midnight.
+That turns out to be passed midnight.
 Day 1: Château de Bouillon

 7/4.
 It is a pleasant 15C and sunny, when I wake up at eight.
 I start the day with a drive through the countryside by the minor roads.
 I see some of the giant power horses on the fields, but only find riding horses along the road.
 The landscape is flattening out, and the fields get huge.
 The farms look like they have not been expanded for many years - or proper maintained for that matter.